 You also have access to the ACL permissions in authentication variables, as long as you set the config option “add_acl_query_to_auth_functions” to TRUE, or call acl_permits at least once.

 Notice: The ACL permissions array stored in the authentication variables has array elements where the ACL category and action codes are joined with a period.
 This is why in the example above you see that I am checking if ACL permits “general.view_documents”.
 It is important that when you create category and action codes that they do not contain any periods.

 An interesting approach to your authentication needs may be to only use a single role for all of your users (except for admin of course), and control the things they can do by applying ACL permissions rather than determining what they can do based on their role.
 This idea is a little extreme for larger websites, but larger websites could benefit from this concept by reducing the amount of roles.

 For instance, using roles you may need different levels of employees, such as customer service people, managers, technicians, instructors, etc. If instead of using roles to determine what they can do you implemented ACL for a single employee role, you’d be able to achieve the same thing.
-This flexibility is a great addition for Community Auth.
+This flexibility is a great and powerful addition for Community Auth.